jamescherti/easysession.el/README.md

 - It supports saving and loading various buffer types, including indirect buffers (clones).
 - It allows users to load or save different sessions while actively editing, without the need to restart Emacs.
 - It excels in speed and efficiency, enabling seamless session management within Emacs.

+### How does it compare to activities.el?

+- EasySession is designed for loading, saving, and switching entire sessions, while Activities focuses on managing "activities" and allows for multiple activities within a single session.
+- EasySession supports restoring indirect buffers, whereas Activities does not.
+- EasySession allows you to choose whether to restore the geometry (position, width, and height) of your frames.
+- EasySession relies on built-in Emacs functions for saving and loading frames and tab-bar tabs, ensuring compatibility and support from Emacs developers.
+In contrast, Activities uses custom functions, such as those for restoring the tab-bar.
+- EasySession is customizable.
+Users can implement their own handlers to manage non-file-backed buffers, enabling the creation of custom functions for restoring such buffers.

 ### Why not use one of the other third-party session packages?